vikaskr0201/ActualizeAPITest/README.md

 [!Watch here](https://drive.google.com/file/d/1ofhjzP1uYaHLAzeyvj8pnbiLABUiWK6Q/view?usp=sharing)

  ###  :fire: Improvements
- 1. Automation Code can be dokerized and can be used together with Mockoon CLI (WIP)
+ 1. Automation Code can be dokerized and can be used together with Mockoon CLI.
+Refer `develop` branch<br/>
- 2. Jenkins integration
+ 2. Jenkins integration <br/>
- 3. Enhancement in reporting like adding reportportal which which give us trends.
+ 3. Enhancement in reporting like adding reportportal which which give us trends.<br/>

+  ### :cactus: Branches

+ Agile continuous integration methodology, so the version is frequently updated and development is really fast.<br/>

+1. **`develop`** is the development branch, currently dockerized code is in the develop branch

+2. **`main`** is the roduction ready code without dockerized.

 ##  :lock: License
 Add a license here, or a link to it.